anamitkovic/RPSLSGame/README.md

 docker exec -it rpslsgame-db psql -U postgres
 ```

-Once inside the PostgreSQL shell, you can check if the table exists:
+Once inside the PostgreSQL shell, you can check if the tables exist:

 ```sql
 SELECT * FROM "GameResults";